dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 # Optional Features
 ## Desktop Surface

+A more rich set of APIs intended for use on desktop-style window management systems.
+For a description of what this entials, see the defined API and the documentation comments therein.

 ## OpenGL Surface

+Enables OpenGL context creation atop a native surface.
+For a description of what this entials, see the defined API and the documentation comments therein.

 ## OpenGLES Surface

+Enables OpenGLES context creation atop a native surface.
+For a description of what this entials, see the defined API and the documentation comments therein.

 ## Vulkan Surface

+Enables Vulkan surface creation atop a native surface.
+For a description of what this entials, see the defined API and the documentation comments therein.

 ## OpenGL Surface with Framebuffer Transparency

+Framebuffer transparency is an optional feature, and therefore has its own interface.
+This allows the a window to be created where the content area is transparent.
+For a description of what this entials, see the defined API and the documentation comments therein.

 NB: We've been discussing `IWebGLSurface` a lot recently, but this is left out of this proposal as this is a target for Silk.NET 3.X.